memsql/dbt-singlestore/README.md

 7.6.6      | 1.0.1    | 0.6.0
 7.5.12     | 1.0.1    | 0.6.0

-To use this adapter, SingleStore must be upgraded to at least to version 7.5.
+To use this adapter, SingleStore must be upgraded to the version 7.5 or newer.

 ## Contributors